Cost of building light rail to West Seattle, Ballard is much higher than first estimated

 The bigger price tags come despite a move from the Sound Transit board to consider forgoing a $450 million tunnel to Ballard, a $200 million tunnel through a West Seattle neighborhood and elevated trackway in Sodo that would have blocked existing light-rail service during construction in favor of cheaper options.
 However, those options have not been eliminated.
 The Sound Transit board will make final decisions after reviewing a final environmental impact statement.

-Voters in 2016 approved the Sound Transit 3 tax measure to expand regional rail and bus service.
+Voters in 2016 approved the $54 billion Sound Transit 3 tax measure to expand regional rail and bus service.
 The agency had promised West Seattle stations in 2030 and stations in Seattle Center and Ballard by 2035.

 Board members will convene in a workshop Jan.
 21 to start determining how project plans and schedules should be adjusted based on revenue drops from the COVID-19 pandemic.
 Part of the equation will depend on Sound Transit’s ability to secure additional money through state and federal sources, Patrick said.